-At 31 December 2016, the executive director, five non-executive directors and the Society Secretary were identified as being Code Staff.
-Additionally the role of Head of Risk and Compliance was held on an interim basis.
+At 31 December 2017, the executive director and five non-executive directors were identified as being Code Staff.
 The cost of these Officers has been included in the disclosure below.
-The number of code staff as at 31 December 2016 was 8 (31 December 2015: 10).
+The number of code staff as at 31 December 2017 was 6 (31 December 2016: 8).